Associate Professor, College of Liberal & Creative Arts

 Phone: (415) 338-3121

-With the Persian Studies Minor at SFSU, Dr. Ara hopes to provide a uniquely designed resource for understanding, studying and appreciating Persian cultural heritage.
-This minor program allows students and faculty to explore Persian history, language, literature, music, arts, and culture in all its manifestations, and expose students to a broadly defined vision that spans and includes the diverse geographic and the linguistic landscape of both historic and modern Persian culture.
+By establishing the first Persian Studies Minor program in the entire California State University system, Dr. Ara hopes to provide a uniquely designed resource for understanding, studying and appreciating Persian cultural heritage.
+This minor program allows students and faculty to explore Persian history, language, literature, music, arts, and culture in all its manifestations, and expose students to a broadly defined vision that spans and includes the diverse geographic and the linguistic landscape of both historic and modern Persian cultures, including Afghanistan, Iran, and Tajikistan.

 For additional information, please visit the Persian Program website.